lud77/Factorize/README.md

 - [x] Make background of text input panel darker

---- State management
+--- Bugs / Performance

 - [ ] State management seems to be the main bottleneck, general simplification of the state management seems to be necessary
+    - [ ] Try reducing actual panel state to a single "redraw" property to be set to a random value when we want to update the component, the rest of the state can stay in a non-state array
 - [x] Maintain and use endpoint offsets relative to panel position (only rely on screen state when updating the offsets)

---- Bugs / Performance

 - [ ] Dilate and Erode block the UI while being applied?
-- [x] Values don't seem to propagate correctly when creating a panel from an endpoint
 - [ ] Disallow Value-type signals from creating feedback loops
 - [ ] Sanitize topic input to listener (how?)
 - [ ] Stalls when trying to rewind file source from EOF signal without a delay
+- [x] Values don't seem to propagate correctly when creating a panel from an endpoint

 - [x] Window resize causes slowdown and stalling --- PROBABLY FIXED
 - [x] Only render panels in view